OathWall

 Add under OAuth Redirect URLs when registering your application.
 Uses GET.

-Add as a Callback URI in your app's User authentication settings.
+Add as a Callback URI in User authentication settings.
 Uses GET.

 Add as a Web redirect URI in Authentication settings of your Azure app registration.
 Uses GET.

 After the OAuth flow completes, Oathwall redirects the player to sso.oathwall.com/public/auth/redirect.html with a short-lived ticket.
-Your game then calls POST /auth/consume with the ticket to receive the actual access and refresh tokens.
-Players never see the intermediate redirect.
+Your game calls POST /auth/consume with the ticket to receive access and refresh tokens.